France has become one of the most sought-after study-abroad destinations.

 How to apply?

-Applicants must apply for admission to a master’s at the University of Paris-Saclay.
+Applicants must apply for admission to a master’s program at the University of Paris-Saclay.
 The admission process includes the scholarship form.
-Apply this separately or show interest during the Master’s program application.
+You can apply for it separately or show interest during the Master’s program application.

 The selection process considers academic excellence and other factors.